Surviving in the risk-roaring ‘20s

 It’s time to get ahead of the inevitable call from your board to take your risk program to the next level.
 This guide will show you how.

-Steps to Mature Your Risk Management Program
+Steps to Enhance Your Enterprise Risk Management Program

-1. Establish risk as a strategic issue
+1. Make risk management a strategic priority

-Throughout your career, you’ll find different risk attitudes among CEOs and CFOs.
+Throughout your GRC career, you’ll find different risk attitudes among CEOs and CFOs.
 Some think the goal is to reduce risk to zero.
 But that’s impossible.
 Risk is unavoidable.

 Part of your role is to change the mindset around risk in the organization.
 Help your C-suite accept that risk is ever-present and needs to be embedded strategically across the company.
 Here are three of the strategies we’ve seen work best:

 To capture the hearts and minds of business leaders outside of compliance and security, you need to move risk from a cost center to a profit center.
-How can risk management boost your corporate image?
+How can data-driven risk management boost your corporate image?
 How can it give your organization a commercial advantage in transacting business with vendors and customers more quickly?

 Marketing around ESG is one obvious win for most organizations.
 You can also frame threats as opportunities to capture a larger customer base.
 For example, you could invest in e-commerce capabilities to take on a new online competitor that is disrupting market share.